drizkys/Salifort-Motor/01 README.md

-# Predicting Predicting Employee Turnover at Salifort Motors
+# Predicting Employee Turnover at Salifort Motors

 ## Overview
 The objective of this project is to analyze employee turnover at Salifort Motors by identifying the key factors contributing to attrition and developing predictive models to determine the likelihood of employees leaving the organization.